 On whether the school will achieve those goals: “I don’t see how that’s possible after today,” Shipman said.
 “When a student asks ‘What classes can I take next year?’ and you can’t answer because you don’t know what faculty you will still have, that doesn’t create stability.”

-Ian Hodgson is an education data reporter and Divya Kumar covers higher education for the Tampa Bay Times, working in partnership with Open Campus.
+Ian Hodgson is an education data reporter at the Tampa Bay Times, working in partnership with Open Campus.